The nature of assembly bias - III. Observational properties: Peaks defined using discrete masses

-The method followed to redefine the luminosity of a galaxy could be compared to adding up the mass from the smooth density field beyond the virial radius.
-We compare the resulting $M'_r$ luminosity function with that of the total luminosity in haloes in the simulation to help interpret the changes introduced by our approach; this is equivalent to our procedure in Paper I where we compared the mass functions for the original virial mass, and that resulting from our redefinition of peak height, although in this case the luminosity function does not have a theoretical prediction.
-Figure \ref{LF_M9.1} shows differences in the luminosity function that results from the redefinition of luminosity $M'_r$ for central galaxies (solid circles) and that from adding the luminosity in the $r$-band of all the galaxies with $M_r < -18$ in the same friends-of-friends (FOF) halo (open triangles) as an approximation of the total luminosity within the peak.
-The latter is defined for FOF haloes where the magnitude of their central semi-analytic galaxy is $M_r > -22$, otherwise the magnitude of FOF haloes is simply that of their central galaxy.
-As our formalism adds luminosities of galaxies embedded in haloes, one could have expected the number of these objects with magnitudes $M'_r$ to be similar to that of all the galaxies in FOF haloes, but the difference between the luminosity functions measured with $M_r$ and $M'_r$ is considerable.
-In this section we will study the origin of this discrepancy.
+The method followed to redefine the peak height could be compared to adding up the mass from the smooth density field beyond the virial radius.
+First, we compare the resulting $M$ mass function in the mock catalogue with the original mass function of haloes with mass $M_h$ to help interpret the changes introduced by our approach; this is equivalent to our procedure in Paper I where we compared the mass functions for the original virial mass, and that resulting from our redefinition of peak height.
+Fig. \ref{MF} shows differences in the mass function that results from the redefinition of mass $M$ for mock central galaxies (solid circles) and that from the host halo mass $M_h$ (open circles).
+Recall we only use host haloes of central galaxies with the conditions $M_r -$ 5 log$(h) \le -19.6$ and 0.01 $\leq z \leq 0.1$.
+One could have expected the number of these objects with mass $M$ to be similar to that of all haloes of mass $M_h$.
+The difference between the mass functions measured with $M$ and $M_h$ is relatively small but not negligible.
+In the next section we will study the origin of this discrepancy.